 Some people think that there is this thing called ‘old people smell’ and funnily enough, we associate it with our dogs when they reach old age too.
 But is this phenomenon true?
+Why does my dog smell like death?
 Do dogs smell before they die?

 A dying dog may emit a different smell than it usually does, but it is not necessarily a bad or pungent smell.
 This could be due to their organs reaching breaking point, or it could be due to rotting tissue caused by cancer.
 Most of the time though, the smell is imperceptible or nonexistent.

 Are you facing such an issue currently and causing some serious concern?
 Before you determine that your dog is dying, check out the rest of the article as there are other situations where your dog might smell strange or different too.

 - Do Old Dogs Smell Before They Die?

 - Why Does My Dog Smell Like It’s Rotting?
 (My Dog Smells Like Something Dead)

 - What is My Dog's Smell Telling Me?